Blog post

 pdfmake example

 Playwright is a framework that provides an API to control headless Chrome, Firefox, and WebKit browsers with a single API, allowing you to convert webpages into PDFs.
-This allows you to automate nearly all tasks that can be done manually in a browser, including generating PDFs from web content.
+This enables you to automate nearly all tasks that can be done manually in a browser, including generating PDFs from web content.
 The difference between Playwright and html2pdf is that you need to run Playwright on your server and serve the PDF to your users.

 mkdir playwright-pdf-generation && cd playwright-pdf-generation